waikato-datamining/image-dataset-converter-examples/docs/placeholders.md

   directory associated with them anymore, only a file name.
 That renders all the input-based placeholders unusable.
 Using `set-placeholders` beforehand allows *saving* the input directory in another placeholder for later use.
+  Meta-data can be used as placeholders as well using the `metadata-to-placeholder` plugin, which extracts a particular key from the metadata passing through and updates the specified placeholder accordingly.

 # Examples